 Fixed and revert rate

 Shop around for a fixed home loan with a competitive rate, and be sure to ask about the revert rate that will apply on the mortgage after the fixed period expires so that you are not caught off-guard by higher rates later on.
+You can find out rates are currently on offer from banks in our guide to mortgage rates.

 Pros and cons of a home loan fixed for a year